Shiyuang-scu/MPEG-V-PCC-Volumetric-Video-Streaming-Starter-Kit/README.md

 # Understanding MPEG-VPCC code structure

 Here is an explanation of the reference [MPEG-VPCC-TMC2](https://github.com/MPEGGroup/mpeg-pcc-tmc2) codebase.
+To encode / decode, we usually use our [driver script](./tmc2.sh)

 ## Configuration